rjmango/Sesouh---UPCSG-Hackathon-2025/README.md

 ## Future Improvements
 - Enhance dataset diversity for better accuracy.
 - Implement real-time video streaming analysis.
+- Integrate AI model into various IoT solutions for flexibility and further use cases.
 - Develop a mobile-friendly version for wider accessibility.

 ---